ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 done on those two.

 When a function has more than one recursive call is called Multi Recursion, Nonlinear Recursion or Exponential Recursion.
-These case will be covered in a later section.
+These cases will be covered in a later section.

 The following is an example of a middle recursion implementation of the